achew22/shitty-superpowers/README.md

  *  The ability to make other people itchy
  *  The ability to stir liquids from great distances
  *  The ability to make your enemies crave enchiladas
+ *  The ability to seduce a slice of cheese
+ *  The ability to read your own mind
+ *  The ability to remotely control a remote control
+ *  The ability to induce optimism in others
+ *  The ability to know the color of the next gumball to pop out of the machine

 Got more?
 Send a [pull request](https://github.com/achew22/shitty-superpowers/edit/master/README.md)